godotengine/godot-docs/classes/class_light3d.rst

 - |void| **set_color**\ (\ value\: :ref:`Color<class_Color>`\ )
 - :ref:`Color<class_Color>` **get_color**\ (\ )

-The light's color in the nonlinear sRGB color space.
+The light's color in nonlinear sRGB encoding.
 An *overbright* color can be used to achieve a result equivalent to increasing the light's :ref:`light_energy<class_Light3D_property_light_energy>`.

 .. rst-class:: classref-item-separator